 Thomas married Alice de Hales, daughter of Sir Roger de Hales of Hales Hall in Loddon in Roughton, Norfolk, the couple had a son and two daughters:-

 (i) Edward of Norfolk, who married Beatrice de Mortimer, daughter of Roger de Mortimer, 1st Earl of March, but died without issue before 9 August 1334.-

 (ii) Margaret, Duchess of Norfolk, married firstly John Segrave, 4th Baron Segrave, and secondly Sir Walter Manny.

 (iii) Alice of Norfolk, who married Sir Edward de Montagu.

 After the death of Alice Hales, Thomas married for a second time to Mary de Brewes, widow of Sir Ralph de Cobham, and daughter of Sir Peter de Brewes of Tetbury, Gloucestershire, by whom he had no surviving issue.

-Thomas, Earl of Norfolk died around 20 September 1338, and was buried in the choir of the Abbey of Bury St Edmunds, the chief religious house in medieval East Anglia.
-The Abbey had suffered riots and destruction from disaffected townspeople in 1327, and tremendous rebuilding efforts were required, towards which Thomas had contributed.
+Thomas, Earl of Norfolk died around 20 September 1338 and was buried in the choir of the Abbey of Bury St Edmunds, the chief religious house in medieval East Anglia.
+The Abbey had suffered riots and destruction from disaffected townspeople in 1327, and tremendous rebuilding efforts were required, to which Thomas had contributed.
 His coat of arms appears on the principal gatehouse, which still stands.

 Since Edward of Norfolk predeceased his father, he was succeeded by his daughter, Margaret, as Countess of Norfolk.
 Richard II later created Duchess of Norfolk for life in 1397